matpustizzi/oldthingsnewplaces/readme.md

 `gulp serve` creates a browserSync server for local development

-`gulp build-prod` builds minified assets for production
+`gulp build-prod` creates a production build in /build

 ## deployment